Iguana 1.0.0

 Fortran examples See also the Fortran usage guide

-In summary, the general way to use an Iguana algorithm is as follows; see examples and documentation below for more details.
+In summary, the general way to use an Iguana algorithm is the following:

-1. Decide which algorithms you want to use
+2. Decide which algorithms you want to use:

-4. In the event loop, run the algorithm:
+5. In the event loop, Run the algorithm for each event:

 • call the Action Function(s) otherwise